 Clemson participates in the Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant Program.

-The TEACH Grant is available to students who plan to begin a career in teaching and are enrolled in a Clemson-approved major, are on track to meet the requirements for entering the professional level of their education curriculum and meet the minimum GPA, testing and application requirements.
-Recipients must agree to serve as a full-time teacher in a low-income school, as a highly-qualified teacher, and in a high-need field for at least four years within eight calendar years of leaving the program for which they received the TEACH Grant.
-Recipients that fail to complete the four years of qualified teaching service a within eight years of completing the course of study for which the TEACH Grant was received, or otherwise fail to meet any other requirement of the grant, will have their Teach Grant converted into a Federal Direct Unsubsidized Loan.
+The TEACH Grant is available to students who plan to begin a career in teaching, are enrolled in a Clemson-approved major, are on track to meet the requirements for entering the professional level of their education curriculum and meet the minimum GPA, Praxis Core testing and application requirements.
+Recipients must agree to serve as a full-time teacher in a low-income school, as a highly qualified teacher, and in a high-need field for at least four years within eight calendar years of leaving the program for which they received the TEACH Grant.
+Recipients that fail to complete the four years of qualified teaching service within eight years of completing the course of study for which the TEACH Grant was received, or otherwise fail to meet any other requirement of the grant, will have their Teach Grant converted into a Federal Direct Unsubsidized Loan.
 Accrued and capitalized interest is effective from the date of the original grant disbursement.
 Once a Teach Grant converts to a loan, it is not reversible.

 The Teach Grant provides up to $4,000.00 per academic year in grant assistance.
 The aggregate limit for undergraduates cannot exceed $16,000.00 and the aggregate limit for graduate students cannot exceed $8,000.00.
 If a student is eligible to receive the TEACH Grant, the student will be awarded an estimated amount that assumes full-time enrollment and is adjusted based on the current year sequester (required federal reductions).
 Example: For any TEACH Grant first disbursed on or after Oct.
 1, 2020, the maximum award of $4,000 is reduced by 5.7 percent ($238), resulting in a maximum award of $3,772.
 If a student enrolls less than full-time, the amount of the annual TEACH Grant that he or she receives will be adjusted accordingly.